-The School of Architecture and Planning is monitoring the COVID-19 situation carefully and taking proactive and prudent measures at the direction of university leadership per guidelines from the Centers for Disease Control and Prevention, NYS Governor Andrew Cuomo and the New York State Department of Health, and the Erie County Department of Health.
-Our priority is to support the health and safety of our community, maintain continuity in our academic and research programs, and ensure students can complete their course requirements on schedule.
+The School of Architecture and Planning is monitoring the rapidly evolving COVID-19 situation carefully and taking proactive and prudent measures at the direction of university leadership per guidelines from the Centers for Disease Control and Prevention, NYS Governor Andrew Cuomo and the New York State Department of Health, and the Erie County Department of Health.
+Our priority is to support the health and safety of our community and maintain quality and continuity in our academic and research programs.

-Please visit UB's Frequently Asked Questions (FAQ) page for information on visas, travel and other critical questions.
-We encourage you to contact Samina Raja, our associate dean for inclusive excellence, for additional support as we work through this time of uncertainty: email@example.com or 716-829-5881.
+Please visit UB's Frequently Asked Questions (FAQ) page for information on visas, travel, academic advising and other critical questions.
+Please also contact Samina Raja, our associate dean for inclusive excellence, for additional support: firstname.lastname@example.org or 716-829-5881.

 As architects and planners, we continually strive to create spaces and places where people belong.
-Today we draw on those values, principles, and disciplines to find ways to maintain a sense of community and cohesion in an extraordinary time that demands greater physical distance for our collective wellbeing.
+Today we draw on those values, principles, and disciplines to find ways to maintain a sense of community and cohesion in an extraordinary time.